std2main/bitwardenrs_heroku/README.md

 Based on official bitwarden_rs docker image, added customized scripts to setup in heroku enviroment.

+## Goal
+* Deploy a reliable bitwarden for free as easy as possible.
+  * Deploying: Almost no command line.
+  * Maintainance: Almost zero.
+  * As more functions as budget support
+    1. Essentials and backups.
+    2. Realttime syncing cross multiple devices.
+    3. Attachments.
+    4. Icons.

+## Why Heroku
+* Bitwarden_rs is a lightweight service that able to run on heroku.
+* Free quota (550 dynos) lasts for one month when blocks notification requests.

 ## Features
 * Using Postgresql Database for persistent storage.
 * Daily backup and monthly longterm backup.